logo

 Transport

 Local public transport is available in Tanzania, famously known as the “daladala” which operate within the towns.
 Most of these small buses have fares rangings from Tsh 300-Tsh 500 which is equivalent to US$0.25-US$0.41.
 Taxi’s are available at prices which are calculated according to the area where you wish to go.
-You must be careful though, as some taxi drivers will charge you higher prices than service provided.
+You must be careful though as some taxi drivers will charge you higher prices than service provided.
 It is recommended to negotiate your price in advance.
 We partner with some excellent taxi drivers in town so feel free to contact us if you would like help organizing your voyage.
 You will also find taxi’s at the airports but they are very expensive.
 Most will charge you between 50US$-100$US per person depending on where you are going.
 Please feel free to contact us if you would like us to arrange your transport from the airport to your hotel at a much more reasonable price.

 Currency